 In order to save thousands of litres of water every time we distil, we have installed an innovative closed loop cooling system.
 We use the "waste" water from filtering to water the plants in our pallet garden and clean equipment.

-Of course, when it comes to the ingredients in our gin we also want to maintain high quality and that means some do have a fairly high carbon footprint.
-The best cardamon, cinnamon and nutmeg for example, just don't grow well, or in the quantities needed in the UK.
+We maintain a high quality and that means some botanicals have a fairly high carbon footprint.
+The best cardamom, cinnamon and nutmeg for example, just don't grow well, or in the quantities needed in the UK.
 Juniper does grow here, but the quality and quantity can't be relied on.
-However, we buy from UK growers and importers where we can.
-Our chillies start their life in Warton, Carnforth in our friend's, Picking Posies, market garden.
+However, we buy from UK growers and brokers.
+Our chillies start their life in Warton, Carnforth in our friend's, Erda Botanicals, market garden.
 We continually research sources for our botanicals and recently found a British company growing high quality coriander, Beacon Commodities.

-As for our Festive Bramble Gin Elixir, we forage every blackberry from Ulverston and all the apples come from another friend of ours who has an orchard in the town.
-He’s doing his bit to keep rare, heritage apples alive and we love being able to make use of them.
-For our Blackcurrant and Liquorice Gin Elixir, the blackcurrants are grown just down the road from us in Levens.
-And the wax that seals all our bottles comes from the British Wax company.
+We employ local people for our design and printing needs including Furness Media, StramPress, Fingerprints and Pixeltweaks.
 We're lucky to live in a town and a county that embraces new ideas, supports tradition, and holds out a helping hand to people and the environment.
 We're proud to be a part of that.

 Lindsay and Thea have completed ENVIRONMENTAL RESPONSIBILITY IN THE WORKPLACE - LEVEL 1 AWARD - ETC AWARDS, at Lancaster & Morecambe College.
 It was led by Tim Maiden, founder of Green Small Business and our auditor.